-For the primary factors contributing to the increase in revenue for each geographic area during fiscal 2019, as compared to fiscal 2018, see the general description under "Revenue by Year" above.
-Revenue in China increased during fiscal 2019, as compared to fiscal 2018, primarily due to an increase in revenue for IP, digital IC design and signoff, and system interconnect software products.
-Revenue growth in China slowed during the second half of fiscal 2019 because we were unable to deliver maintenance or support for certain customers in China due to the U.S. Department of Commerce's designation of certain customers to the "Entity List."
-We expect these restrictions will continue to impact revenue from certain customers in China in fiscal 2020.
+Beginning in the second quarter of fiscal 2019, we have not been able to deliver maintenance or support for certain customers in China due to the U.S. Department of Commerce's designation of these customers to the "Entity List."
+We expect these restrictions and new or expanded trade restrictions to continue to impact revenue from certain customers in China.